COVID-19 Prevention Plan

 - Campus isolation or quarantine procedures will likely require students to move to a different residence for the isolation or quarantine period.
 USF will provide food meal drop off and health monitoring for students isolating or quarantining.

 - Campus isolation and quarantine spaces are finite.
 Approaching capacity in these spaces may necessitate the University returning to full remote learning and may require a campus-wide shelter in place or require all students leave campus and return home for the remainder of the semester.

 As of July 29, based on new information and recommendations by the City and County of San Francisco, the State of California, and the Centers for Disease Control and Prevention, USF now requires that everyone, regardless of vaccination status, wear face coverings indoors, for the foreseeable future.
 This requirement extends to all campus locations and includes all faculty, staff, students, vendors, and guests who enter any university building.
 Face coverings are not required to be worn outdoors.
 Students found in violation of the face covering policy will be referred to the Office of Student Conduct, Rights and Responsibilities (OSCRR).
 Employees found in violation of the face covering policy will be referred to Human Resources (HR).
 Please see the CDC’s current face covering guidance.

-Student Housing and Residential Education (SHaRE) has developed the SHaRE Care Team to handle the “care” management of all students - both on-campus residential students and those living off-campus - who are in quarantine or isolation.
-This team consists of individuals who will be assigned a resident and conduct daily check-ins with those students to help best ensure that those students in quarantine / isolation are getting the support they need during this time.
-The SHaRE Care Team will work with other campus partners as needed to provide holistic support for our students.
+Student Housing and the Office of Community Living (OCL) have developed a COVID Care Team to handle the “care” management of all students — both on-campus residential students and those living off-campus — who are in quarantine or isolation.
+This team consists of individuals who will be assigned a resident and conduct daily check-ins with those students to help ensure that students in quarantine/isolation are getting the support they need.
+The COVID Care Team will work with other campus partners as needed to provide holistic support for students.